Skip to main content

 Cleaning businesses have three options for the payroll-to-net-30/60 invoice gap: revolving line of credit (600+ FICO, $15K–$250K, draws on demand), commercial invoice factoring (no FICO minimum — approval based on client creditworthiness), and the SBA CAPLine revolving facility (650+ FICO, lowest rate, up to $5M).
 Revenue-based financing covers short-term gaps (500+ FICO, 24–72hr funding) but at high effective cost — a bridge, not a recurring payroll solution.
 Verified June 2026.

 A commercial janitorial company with $70,000/month in contracted service revenue may run $35,000–$45,000 in weekly and bi-weekly payroll costs — paid out the same week regardless of whether commercial clients have settled their net-45 invoices.
 The gap between fast-moving payroll obligations and slow-arriving client payments is the defining cash flow challenge for cleaning businesses at every revenue level.
 This isn't a distress signal — it's the structural reality of operating a labor-intensive services business with commercial billing terms.
-The Federal Reserve Small Business Credit Survey 2024 documents that services-to-buildings businesses (which includes NAICS 5617) consistently rank payroll and receivables timing as their primary financing driver.
+The Federal Reserve's 2024 Small Business Credit Survey found uneven cash flow (49% of employer firms) and paying operating expenses (44%) were among the most commonly reported financial challenges — pressures that map directly onto the payroll-timing-versus-receivables-lag gap labor-intensive commercial cleaning operators face.
 Working capital financing — specifically revolving lines of credit sized against the operating cash conversion cycle — is the highest-priority product for most cleaning operators with commercial clients.

 How cleaning cash flow, labor intensity, and commercial client payment terms affect working capital qualification